 American dimes aren't the only small coins in circulation.
 Let's put things in perspective.

-So the U.S. Plus, dime is relatively small compared to other world currencies.
+So the U.Day to day, s. dime is relatively small compared to other world currencies.
 That makes it uniquely compact — which is why it's so easy to carry lots of them without bulk.

 Historical Context